Hytm/HackMe/README.md

 ## How to use it

 You can use the Docker version with the dockerfile.
 It'll build the app and create the container after that.
-The file is compatible with GCP Cloud Run.
+This is compatible with GCP Cloud Run.

 Otherwise you can run the linux binary directly (hackme file).